 Paragraph 7 was not accepted.
-It was decided to ask the Jewish Agency for more detailed views on the matter.
+It this decided to ask the Jewish Agency for more detailed views on the matter.

 The CHAIRMAN pointed out that sub-paragraph (a) of paragraph 8 had been considered previously in a different context.
-Sub-paragraph (b) had been drafted on the assumption that there would be no international armed effect a development of paragraph 6, which had been accepted.
+Sub-paragraph (b) had been drafted on the assumpation that there would be no international armed [Missing].

-With regard to sub-paragraph (b), it was decided that the Commission, in discussions with the Mandatory Power, should ask only for permission to train and equip forces before the termination of the Mandate.
-Those forces could not however, begin to function until that time.
+With regard to subparagraph (b), it was decided that the Commission, in discussions with the Mandatory Power, should ask only for permission to train and equip forces before the termination of the Mandate.
+Those forces could not however, begin a function until that time.